dev-o-los/xlerate/readme2.md

    );
 ```

-You can do much more with these parameters this was just a little example.
+You can do much more with these parameters, this was just a little example.

 ---